 Henry Hyde died in April of 1897.
 In his will. he left all of his real property, including 380 Commonwealth, to his wife.

 Luvan Hyde continued to live at 380 Commonwealth and in Cohasset with their five children: Anna Farwell Hyde, Benjamin Dwight Hyde, Alice Charles Hyde, Louvan Wight Hyde, and Henry Webb Hyde.
 Luvan (Charles) Hyde spelled her name “Luvan;” her daughter, Louvan Wight Hyde, spelled her name “Louvan.”

-Luvan Hyde died in August of 1922.
-Benjamin, Louvan, and Alice Hyde continued to live at 380 Commonwealth during the 1922-1923 winter season, after which they moved to The Charlesgate at 535 Beacon.
+Luvan (Charles) Hyde died in August of 1922.
+Benjamin, Louvan, and Alice Hyde continued to live at 380 Commonwealth during the 1922-1923 winter season, but moved thereafter to The Charlesgate at 535 Beacon.